peterfairfield/anaxis/f/the_kracken.md

 “Oh, yeah, it is your choice.
 Can you simply allow me the pleasure of allowing everyone to make their choice in their time?
 I was merely reaching out to you as representatives of the city, and understood you might have influence with those above.
 She would greatly be interested in the givers of green and some other death cults that they know of.

-She can make a pile of chitin weapons and armor, as well as plating for the hulls of ships.
+He can make a pile of chitin weapons and armor, as well as plating for the hulls of ships.
 She scroffs at wood and speaks of the virtues of slime.
 Have you really thought about slime?

 If they are able to intercept any messages (maybe Bore could tell them who to visit), they find out: